janpfander/consensus_trust/Experiment_6/cleaning.md

 ##                      285                        1                        1
 ```

-There is one clearly failed attention check that we remove.
+There are two clearly failed attention check that we remove.

 ```r